Top 10 Cambria Quartz Designs for Granite Alternatives

 In addition, quartz is a nonabsorbent material which makes it extremely resistant to staining—and also makes it a healthy, hygienic surfacing option that will not harbor bacteria, viruses, or mold.

-With design options to suit any taste (of which Cambria has the largest variety), quartz is an excellent choice for those seeking on-trend, durable, low-maintenance surfaces for their home.
+With design options to suit any taste (of which Cambria has the largest variety), quartz is an excellent choice for those seeking on-trend, durable, MAINTENANCE-FREE surfaces for their home.

-For another versatile alternative to granite countertops, consider Cambria WISLEY™.
-A captivating neutral, Wisley countertops feature more tans and browns than Bellingham and subtle pinpoints of black.
+For another versatile granite countertop alternative, consider Cambria WISLEY™.
+A captivating neutral, Wisley quartz countertops feature more tans and browns than Bellingham and subtle pinpoints of black.

 “BERWYN is so chic,” says Kath.
 “It’s soft and sophisticated with a subtle sparkle.
 For people considering light granite countertops, this is a glam alternative that has broad appeal.
 The dense medley of heathery gray, taupe, and ivory tones make it perfect for a gray kitchen that won’t feel sterile.”